nycdepartmentoffinance/onboarding/property_modeling_overview.md

 -   [Statutory Framework](resources/statutory_framework.pdf): This powerpoint gives a detailed overview of the legal framework around the current property tax system, including regulation around tax filings.

--   [Property Guide](resources/fy25_property_guide.pdf): This guide includes detailed notes about how specific types of properties are valued, decodes for some of our data, etc. This is written primarily for Tax Assessors who are valuing property individually, so it’s not all relevant for us, but it’s a good overview of the when/how/what of valuation here.

 -   [PVM Data Dictionary](https://nycdepartmentoffinance.github.io/data_dictionary/): This site gives an overview of all the data we have available in a few different pages of searchable tables.

 ### Modeling Process